IndieOutreach/scrape-twitch-v2.0/README.md

  - Compile the [keyword, genre, theme, platform] alias tables for IGDB
  - Modify scraper.compile_games_db() so it can take in a CSV file and not search for games it already has
  - convert tests.py to use argparse for consistency
+ - move TimeLogs over to its own file timelogs.py and add functions for calculating stats from those logs